 The HDHP is administered by the three plans that currently administer the low-deductible Advantage Health Plan: BlueCross BlueShield, HealthPartners, and PreferredOne.

 Emergency care or urgent care at a hospital emergency room or urgent care center out of the plan's service area or out of network is covered on the same basis as in-network coverage.
-Point-of-Service coverage is available only for members whose permanent residence is outside the State of Minnesota and outside the service areas of the health plans participating in the HDHP.
-The category includes employees temporarily residing outside Minnesota on temporary assignment or paid leave (including sabbatical leaves) and college students.
-It is also available to dependent children and spouses permanently residing outside the service area.
+Point-of-Service coverage is available only for members whose permanent residence is outside the State of Minnesota and outside the service areas of the health plans participating in the Minnesota Advantage High Deductible Health Plan.
+The category includes employees temporarily residing outside Minnesota on temporary assignment, paid leave (including sabbatical leaves), college students, and dependent children and spouses permanently residing outside the service area.
 These members pay a $1,500 single or $3,000 family deductible and 30% coinsurance to the $3,000 / $6,000 out-of-pocket maximums.

 The deductible under the HDHP program is referred to as a non-embedded deductible.
 For employees with family coverage, this means that the annual deductible must be collectively satisfied by one or more of the individuals covered under the family plan before the Health Plan begins paying any medical or prescription drug benefits.
 The annual deductible includes both medical and pharmacy.
 The annual deductible for single coverage ranges from $1,500 to $4,000 based upon the cost level of your primary care clinic.
 The annual deductible per family member for family coverage ranges from $2,800 to $6,400 with the range of $3,000 to $8,000 per family and is based upon the cost level of your selected primary care clinic.